sulai/Brogue/README.md

 Brogue
 ======

-This is a fork of Brian Walker's "Brogue", a wonderful tactic and adventure game.
-It belongs to the roguelike genre and as such features perma death.
+This is a fork of Brian Walker's "Brogue", a wonderful roguelike game.

 Description of the folder layout